-Figure 3-2.
-Shielded and unshielded holders for PDMS coated SPME fiber with insets showing the SPME fiber: (a) shielded modified push point type sampler with perforations and washer (91 cm in length) and (b) unshielded holder (36 cm in length).

 Figure 3-3.
+Shielded and unshielded holders for PDMS coated SPME fiber with insets showing the SPME fiber for in situ deploments: (a) shielded modified push point type sampler with perforations and washer (91 cm in length) and (b) unshielded holder (36 cm in length).

-SPME fibers configured to be wrapped in fine stainless steel mesh and fit inside copper (or stainless steel) tubes for deployment in the water column or in sediments.
+Figure 3-4.
+SPME fibers configured to be wrapped in fine stainless steel mesh and fit inside copper (or stainless steel) tubes for in situ deployment in the water column or in sediments.
 SMPE fiber shown are extended from syringes during deployment (based on Maruya et al. 2009).